Explore Local Restaurants And Eat Like A Tourist In Your Home Town

 When we lived in Chicago so we were really spoiled.
 It’s a huge city with whole neighborhoods of authentic ethnic cuisines.
 Tastes from Chinatown, Greektown and Little India around Devon Avenue just to name a few.
 If you live in a large city you may also find an incredible number of choices for local restaurants offering the taste of travel once you start looking around.

 But even if you live in a smaller town, you’ll likely be able to find authentic cuisine carefully prepared by those who know it best.
-We’re now in Madison, Wisconsin, a town with about 250,000, which is much less than the millions in Chicago.
+In Madison, Wisconsin, is a town with about 250,000, which is much fewer than the millions in Chicago.
 But that doesn’t limit the many options for delicious flavors of the world to experience when we want to eat like a tourist in our own town.

 There are Nepalese-Himalayan, Laotian, Greek, Italian, Chinese, Vietnamese, Mexican, Venezuelan, Korean, Japanese, Ethiopian, Jamaican, German, Indian, Middle Eastern, Indonesian and many more ethnic local restaurants, trucks, and carts in Madison.